GNOME/rygel/doc/web/architecture.rst

 When a client application calls the UPnP Browse action on a Rygel server device, by sending a UPnP message, Rygel:

-* Handles the "action-invoked::Browse" signal emitted by GUPnPService, in RygelContentDirectory::on_browse().
+* Handles the "action-invoked::Browse" signal emitted by `GUPnPService <https://gnome.pages.gitlab.gnome.org/gupnp/docs/class.Service.html>`_, in RygelContentDirectory::on_browse().
 * Creates a new instance of RygelBrowse, parsing the arguments and verifying the parameters of the call.
 * The RygelBrowse instance will try to fetch the the object to be browsed from the RygelRootContainer passed in from the RygelContentDirectory using RygelMediaContainer.find_object().
 * If the object is found, depending on the type of the browse, Rygel will either return the metadata of the object by serializing it directly or, if the object is a container, Rygel will get its children using RygelMediaContainer.get_children() and serialize the list of results.